KatherineMichel/church-website-and-marketing-on-a-budget/web_hosting_primer.md

 Or, "Making a website" can be as sophisticated as writing all of the underlying code from scratch, to create a highly customized website.
 But with the freedom to customize comes the risk of "jank."

-And the middle ground is
+And there is a lot in between, for instance:

 1. Using a hosted content management system that offers the option to customize some of the code, for instance, the code of the Cascading Style Sheet (CSS); Or...

+WordPress CSS Customization

-2. Using a simplified template system to design and deploy your own code (ex.
-Jekyll via GitHub)
+2. Using a simplified template system to design and deploy your own code (For example, the static portfolio that I made using Bootstrap and deployed via GitHub gh-pages; Jekyll is another popular option)

 ### Front-End Design